adwait1-g/adwait1-g.github.io/_posts/write-your-own-xxxx/2019-09-10-write-your-own-xxxx-mainpage.md

 This is about the same.
 Writing your own **anything**.
 This is the place where I document them.
 As I write the tool, I'll write how the tool is written, piece by piece.
 You may use it like a tutorial, or another article about something you want to understand better.

-## 1. elfp: An ELF parsing library
+## 1. libelfp: An ELF Parsing Library

-[elfp: An ELF parsing library](/write/your/own/xxxx/2019/11/15/elf-parser-home.html): The **Executable and Linkable Format** is one of the most complex file formats I have come across till now.
-Every executable, library, object file in all UNIX-like systems are in this format.
+[libelfp: An ELF Parsing Library](/write/your/own/xxxx/2019/11/15/elf-parser-home.html): The **Executable and Linkable Format** is one of the most complex file formats I have come across till now.
+Every executable, library, object file in almost all UNIX-like systems are in this format.
 To understand this file format properly, I'll write a simple ELF-Parser, where I break-open a given ELF file, disect it into it's constituent components and dump them in human-readable form.